Optimal Allocation with Peer Information: Abstract

 \section{Abstract}

-We study allocation problems without monetary transfers where agents hold private information about one another, modeled as a general form of correlated information.
-Such peer information is relevant in a number of settings, including science funding, allocation of targeted aid, or intra-firm allocation.
-We characterize optimal dominant-strategy incentive-compatible (DIC) mechanisms using techniques from the theory of perfect graphs.
-Optimal DIC mechanisms tend to be complex and involve allocation lotteries that cannot be purified without upsetting incentives.
-In rich type spaces, nearly all extreme points of the set of DIC mechanisms are stochastic.
-Finding an optimal deterministic DIC mechanism is NP-hard.
-We propose the simple class of ranking-based mechanisms and show that they are approximately optimal when agents are informationally small.
-These mechanisms allocate to agents ranked highly by their peers but strategically deny the allocation to agents suspected of having evaluated their peers dishonestly.
+We study allocation problems without monetary transfers where agents have correlated types, i.e., hold private information about one another.
+Such peer information is relevant in various settings, including science funding, allocation of targeted aid, or intra-firm allocation.
+Incentive compatibility requires that agents cannot improve their own allocation by misrepresenting the merits of allocating to others.
+We characterize optimal incentive-compatible mechanisms using techniques from the theory of perfect graphs.
+Optimal mechanisms improve on review panels commonly observed in practice by eliciting information directly from eligible agents and by using allocation lotteries to alleviate incentive constraints.
+Computational hardness results imply that exactly optimal mechanisms are impractically complex.
+We propose ranking-based mechanisms as a viable alternative and show that they are approximately optimal when agents are informationally small, i.e., when no single agent has information that is crucial for evaluating a large fraction of the other agents.

 \textbf{Keywords:} Mechanism design without transfers, correlated types, peer information, extreme points, informational size, perfect graphs, peer selection

 \textbf{JEL codes:} D82, D71, C65

 \pagenumbering{gobble}